Teachings of the Eagle Feather, part 26: Sky Blanket and the Gifts of the Little Spirit Tree

 One night in the Ricing Moon, Sky Blanket, who was free as a bird and the wind and continued to live her life in defiance of the anti-sentiments harbored by the oodena anishinaabwekweg, had a dream.
-In it, a migizi bawaagan (bald eagle spirit) appeared who told her to go out to a certain spot on the shoreline of the Great Lake and look for a gete-giizhikaatig (old cedar tree) with gnarled and twisting branches growing out of bare rock.² On the rocky surface beneath this little tree, the Eagle Spirit explained, she would find objects that she must use to teach her People.
+In it, a migizi bawaagan (bald eagle spirit) in the shape of an ikwe (woman) appeared who told her to go out to a certain spot on the shoreline of the Great Lake and look for a gete-giizhikaatig (old cedar tree) with gnarled and twisting branches growing out of bare rock.² On the rocky surface beneath this little tree, the Eagle Spirit Woman explained, she would find objects that she must use to teach her People.

 Sky Blanket reached the village by the end of the afternoon and the first thing she did was announce a meeting with all the women.
+Seven ookomisag (grandmothers), representing the Crane, Loon, Catfish, Turtle, Bear, Marten, and Hoof clans announced that they would be present.
 That evening, as soon as everyone had assembled under the light of the moon and smiled upon by countless stars shining brightly, the young woman, standing tall, spoke in a clear voice of her vision that had directed her to the eagle feathers and the sweetgrass beneath the sacred cedar tree.

 “The Old Ones tell us,” Sky Blanket said, “that carrying an eagle feather is a sacred act and that it comes with great responsibilities.
 Is it not true that the power of such a feather comes directly from Binesiwag (the Thunderbirds)?
 A person who is worthy of bearing an eagle feather must therefore acknowledge that they are recognized by the Thunder Grandfathers themselves as being able to use their formidable spirit powers.”³

-After a brief pause, during which she, smiling, looked each woman thoughtfully into the eyes, Sky Blanket resumed, “To be given a feather of Ogimaa Migizi (Grandfather Eagle) is therefore the greatest honor to receive, because it recognizes gichi-manidoo-minjimendamowin (great spirit power) as well as gichi-zhawenjigewin (a great blessing).”
+After a brief pause, during which she, smiling, looked the seven ookomisag thoughtfully into the eyes, Sky Blanket resumed, “To be given a feather of Ogimaa Migizi (Grandfather Eagle) is therefore the greatest honor to receive, because it recognizes gichi-manidoo-minjimendamowin (great spirit power) as well as gichi-zhawenjigewin (a great blessing).”

 As she carefully took her prized possession out of her medicine bundle she continued, “Aanish, well now, these two eagle feathers represent niizh ojichaag-gikinoo'amaagoowin: A TEACHING ABOUT TWO-SPIRITEDNESS.”

-Haw sa, from that day on, the Anishinaabeg Peoples acknowledge certain important ceremonial roles for every person born in the body of a man or a woman but who do not constrict themselves to what is considered typical of an inini or a kwe.
+Haw sa, from that day on, the Anishinaabeg Peoples acknowledge certain important ceremonial roles for every person born in the body of a man or a woman but who do not constrict themselves to what is considered typical of an inini or an ikwe.